fdecunta/updatecsv/README.md

 # updatecsv

-This is a minimal command-line utility designed to merge two CSV files based on a specific column, allowing you to add new values without overwriting existing ones.
+This is a minimal command-line utility designed to update an existing CSV file with data from another CSV file.
+This is done based on a specified column, which should serve as a unique identifier.
+It allows you to add new values without overwriting existing data.

 The program creates a backup file, updates the original file, and prints the changes in the terminal.

 I found it useful for updating data from experiments with new measurements.

-### Features
+## Features

-- Merge two CSV files based on a specified column.
+- Update an existing CSV file with data from another CSV file based on a specified unique identifier column.
 - Safely add new values without overwriting existing data.
+- Automatically creates a backup file for the original CSV.
 - Flexible column separator.
 - Customizable merge column.
 - Dry-run mode for previewing changes without applying them.